What Can Animal Hair Do to My AC Filter?

 Maintaining an efficient, properly functioning air conditioner is certainly possible, even with pets living in your home.
 Here’s how:

-• Change the filter regularly: Depending on the type of filter and how many pets you have, you might need to replace it every 30 to 90 days.
-Keep an eye on it every month and replace it when a clog appears.
+• Change the filter regularly: Depending on the type of filter and how many pets you have, you may need a new filter every 30 to 90 days.
+Keep an eye on it every month and replace it if you notice weaker airflow or can see evidence of a clog.

-• Clean your air vents and ductwork: Pet hair can accumulate on air registers and grilles, reducing airflow.
-Clean these with the brush attachment on your vacuum cleaner as often as needed.
-Then, hire a professional to remove built-up pet hair, dander and dust inside your ductwork every few years.
+• Clean your air vents and ductwork: Pet hair can accumulate on air registers and grilles, limiting circulation.
+Trying cleaning these using the brush attachment on your vacuum cleaner as often as needed.
+Then, hire a professional to remove built-up pet hair, dander and dust in the air ducts every few years.

-• Groom your pets: Regular brushing and bathing reduces the hair and dander your pets generate.
-Make sure to handle brushing outside and sweep the area afterward to prevent the hair from getting tracked inside.
+• Keep pets well-groomed: Regular brushing and bathing reduces the hair and dander your pets generate.
+Brush your pets outside when possible and sweep the area afterward to prevent the hair from getting tracked inside.

-• Consistently vacuum and dust: Not all pet hair ends up in the HVAC system.
+• Consistently vacuum and dust: While it affects your HVAC system, pet hair can be found all throughout your home.
 A lot of it settles on surfaces or under furniture.
 Keep up a regular cleaning routine that includes vacuuming, sweeping, dusting and laundering your pet’s bedding.

-• Keep the area around the outdoor unit clear: Central air conditioning systems come with an outdoor unit mounted to a concrete slab outside your home.
-Keep the area around this unit free of debris, including pet hair, grass clippings, dead leaves, and other objects.
-This ensures effective heat transfer for more efficient operation.
+• Keep the area around the outdoor unit clear: Central air conditioners feature an outdoor unit mounted to a concrete slab just outside the home.
+Clear away any accumulated debris, including pet hair, grass clippings, dead leaves, and similar materials.
+This helps maintain consistent heat transfer for more efficient operation.

-• Keep up with routine AC maintenance: An HVAC technician should inspect and maintain your cooling system once a year, preferably in the spring.
-This professional can identify and fix small issues, clean internal components and offer tips to keep your air conditioner running efficiently with pets.
+• Don’t ignore preventive maintenance: An HVAC technician should inspect and maintain your air conditioning system every year, preferably in the spring.
+They’ll know how to find and resolve any small issues, clean key components and share advice on keeping your cooling system running efficiently with pets.

-If you’re concerned about how your pets are affecting your HVAC system and indoor air quality, turn to for tailored solutions and top-notch customer service.
-We offer a range of indoor air quality products to help keep pet hair and dander at bay, like high-efficiency air filtration, whole-house ventilation and air duct cleaning.
+If you want to minimize the impact your pets have on your HVAC system and indoor air quality, choose for personalized recommendations on the best solution.
+We sell and service many quality indoor air quality products to help keep pet hair and dander at bay, such as advanced air filtration, whole-house ventilation and air duct cleaning.
 We can also maintain your HVAC system for maximum performance and efficiency.
 Rest assured that everything we do is backed by a one-year 100% satisfaction guarantee!
-To request indoor air quality services in North America, please contact today
+To request indoor air quality services in North America, please contact today.

 Savings For You